Sony SMC-70

 The SMC-70 is a microcomputer that was produced by Sony and released in September 1982.
 (Note: It was announced earlier on May 17, 1982.)
 The system was initially released for general office use in the United States, with the SMC-70G and SMC-70GP (released in 1983) designed for professional video generation, for example in character generation applications and digital video effect generation.
+Sony also released the SMC-70K in Japan which had a different kana keyboard layout than the Japanese SMC-70.

 Specifications

 The SMC-70 was the second Sony device that used Sony's recently invented 3.5" micro floppy disk drive (first introduced in 1980) that was modified to become the industry standard.
-(Note: Jonos, Ltd., of California, which had inked a deal with Sony in May 1982 worth roughly $1 million, released the Courier portable computer in June 1982, which was the first computer system with Sony's 3.5" drives built-in.)
-Like many home and office computers of the era, it had its own specially developed version of BASIC called Sony BASIC, designed to take advantage of a color Sony Trinitron display.
+(Note: Jonos, Ltd., of California, which had inked a deal with Sony in May 1982 worth roughly $1 million, released the Courier portable computer in June 1982, which was the first computer to market with Sony's 3.5" drives built-in.)
+Like many home and office computers of the era, it had its own specially developed version of BASIC called Sony BASIC, designed to take advantage of a color Sony Trinitron display developed by BUG.
 With optional expansion ROMs the system could display kanji characters.

 The system was expandable, allowing users to install a disk controller with one or two internal 3.5" disk drives (the base system did not include a floppy disk controller or disk drives).
-The floppy disk controller supported up to two additional 3.5" disk drives (for a total of four 3.5" drives).
+The internal 3.5" floppy disk controller supported up to two additional 3.5" disk drives (for a total of four 3.5" drives) mounted in an external enclosure.

 The base system included the following external ports: I/O expansion, black and white composite monitor, analog RGB monitor, parallel printer, light pen, cassette deck, number pad, headphone, and RS-232C.

 The system could further be expanded by plug-in modules.
 The SMC-70 had three externally available expansion ports (the unit split apart in the middle and expanded to accommodate one, two, or three modules).
-Users were limited by the available power from the power supply (0.95A at 120V - 114 watts).
+Users were limited by the available power from the power supply (0.95A at 120V – 114 watts).